 Tuskegee-INFAS CISC HBCU Fellowship Program (CHFP)

-The Carver Integrative Sustainability Center (CISC) of Tuskegee University and INFAS partnership will be hosting it's 3rd year of the Historically Black Colleges and Universities (HBCU) Graduate Fellowship Program for the 2024-2025 academic year.
+The Carver Integrative Sustainability Center (CISC) of Tuskegee University and INFAS partnership is hosting it's 4th year of the Historically Black Colleges and Universities (HBCU) Graduate Fellowship Program for the 2025-2026 academic year.
+This year we are excited to welcome 30 fellows and honorees, making this our largest group of graduate fellows and honorees to date!

 Current Fellows